Ready to graduate?

 Step One- Apply for Graduation

 When you know you are ready to graduate from the program, your first step should be to apply for graduation on Albert.
 Students may apply to graduate in January (fall), May (spring), and September (summer) only.
 Degrees cannot be conferred at any other time.
 The graduation application period will be open at the beginning of the semester in which you plan to graduate.
-For example, the deadline to apply for May 2017 graduation on Albert was February 3, 2017.
-In order to be awarded your degree, you must apply to graduate.
-For a complete list of graduation deadlines, click here.

 If you miss the deadline to apply for graduation on Albert, you should write to the Department to request that you be added to the graduation list.
 Approximately one month before graduation, all graduating students will receive a letter from the Registrar called a Graduation Checksheet.
 The Department will also receive a copy of this letter.
 The Graduation Checksheet indicates which requirements the Registrar has a record that you completed.
 Often, this record does not match up with what the Department has on file.
 If, when the Department receives your Graduation Checksheet, there is any discrepancy between the Department’s records and the Registrar, the Department will send a memo to verify that you have completed your requirements.